ttuowang/tuowang/content/post/win-ratio-references/index.md

 ## Win Ratio References

+Win ratio is a novel approach to analyze prioritized composite endpoints.
+After proposed by Pocock et al. (2012), it gained much attention in both academic and industry.
+I summarized some important references regarding win ratio statistics.

 ### Theory

 **Original paper:** [The win ratio: a new approach to the analysis of composite endpoints in clinical trials based on clinical priorities](https://academic.oup.com/eurheartj/article/33/2/176/439013), Pocock et al. (2012)